Ham Workbench

 Equipment Additions (Electronic):

 Dummy R.F.
-Load
+Load - metering of readings.

-Miscellaneous Meter Movements (Ammeters and Voltmeters)
+Miscellaneous Meter Movements (Ammeters and Voltmeters ~ accuracy/calibration considerations)

 SWR Meter